Guihua YU, et al

 structures.
 The main challenge in this field is still how to

-realize low cost and suitable for large scale Surface treatment
+realize low cost and suitable for large scale Surface

-and superhydrophobic coating with stable performance.
+treatment and superhydrophobic coating with stable

 [1].
 Cassie, A.B.D.; Baxter, S.Trans.
 Faraday